-We use Dirac’s notation <p|q> where q belongs to X and p belongs to X*, the dual space of X; this should keep the essential symmetry in view. <p|q> = pq.
-Recall that p is an operator mapping X to the reals.
+We use the notation that when x is a set of vectors in a vector space then S(x) is the set of vectors that can be expressed as linear combinations of vectors in x.
+S(x) is the smallest subspace containing x.
+It is also the intersection of all the subspaces containing x.
+When p belongs to X*, p is a linear operator mapping X to the reals.
 The notion of orthogonal space is supplanted by a sub-space in the dual.
-If Z is a linear subspace of X then Z = {q∈X*|∀x∈X → <q|x> = 0} is a linear subspace of X*.
-(X) = X and for subspaces U and V of X we have (U∩V) =(U ∪ V).
+If Z is a linear subspace of X then Z = {q∊X*|∀x(x∊X → qx = 0)} is a linear subspace of X*.
+(X) = X and for subspaces U and V of X we have (U∩V) =(S(U ∪ V)).

-If {bi} is a basis for X then there is a unique basis {ci} for X* such that <cj|bi> = δij.
+If {bi} is a basis for X then there is a unique basis {ci} for X* such that cjbi = δij.

 Computing a spanning set for U

-Suppose we put the vectors that define a subspace U (by spanning) into a matrix by rows and then transform the matrix into reduced row echelon form and call the result R. U uniquely determines R. The row vectors of R also span U. If our original vectors were independent there will be no zero rows in R. Some of the columns of R will be all 0 except for one 1 and that 1 will be the first non zero of its row.
+Suppose we put the vectors that define a subspace U (by spanning) into a matrix by rows and then transform the matrix into reduced row echelon form and call the result R. U determines R uniquely.
+The row vectors of R also span U. If our original vectors were independent there will be no zero rows in R. We henceforth presume our original vectors to be independent.
+Some of the columns of R will be all 0 except for one 1 and that 1 will be the first (left most) non zero of its row.
 We call these columns “sentinels”.
 Given a matrix R in this form of row vectors that span U, there is a simple process to produce a matrix R* of row vectors that span the U which is a subspace of X*.
 The basis for X* will be the dual basis as introduced above.
-Here are some symmetric relations between R and R* that uniquely determine either from the other: R and R* each determine the other; the relationship is dual.
-Here are some examples of R and R* pairs—one above the other:
+Here are some symmetric relations between R and R* that uniquely determine either from the other:

 ( 1 3)